 The Department of Communications and the Arts regards complaints as a way of assessing and improving performance.
-The Department of Communications and the Arts will endeavour, where possible, to ensure that complaints are resolved promptly, fairly, confidentially and satisfactorily and that processes are improved as a result.
+The Department of Infrastructure, Transport, Regional Development and Communications will endeavour, where possible, to ensure that complaints are resolved promptly, fairly, confidentially and satisfactorily and that processes are improved as a result.
 Complaints regarding any aspect of the application process should be directed to CollectionsDevelopment@arts.gov.au.